 “ApplicantStack has made onboarding much easier….
 Everything is online.
 New hires can fill out the paperwork at home.
 I can monitor their progress.
 When the new hire arrives, all the paperwork is in place and training can begin.” — Swickard Auto Group

 Tools for manufacturing workforce practices

 View your workforce practices from a new perspective.
-Retool manufacturing workforce practices for timekeeping, leave management, employee scheduling, and hiring/onboarding.
+Retool workforce and HR practices in manufacturing for timekeeping, leave management, employee scheduling, and hiring/onboarding.
 These changes will give you advantage for years to come.
-SwipeClock specializes in Human Resources Management System software for small and medium-sized business.
+SwipeClock specializes in Human Resources Management System software for the manufacturing industry.
 Our customers rely on us for hiring and applicant tracking, onboarding and HR management, time and attendance tracking and employee scheduling.

 - Leave Management Tracking.
 You set the categories you need and the rules for accrual or allocation.
 Your employees submit requests for sick, vacation, family first, or other leave using mobile devices.
 TimeWorksPlus keeps a complete record, so you have insight into PTO balances and proof of compliance.

 - Employee Scheduling.
-Schedulers rely on TimeSimplicity to help them build predictive schedules that allow last minute changes.
+Schedulers rely on WorkforceHub Scheduling to help them build predictive schedules that allow last minute changes.
 Schedules are more transparent and adaptive, boosting attendance and morale for all.